Anti-Bot

 What good looks like

-A well-built anti-bot challenge has a few non-negotiable properties: every signal it collects influences a server-side decision; the proof is bound to one client, connection and short time window; the challenge code assumes a hostile runtime and makes non-browser execution expensive; and the work depends on physical-device behaviour rather than reproducible arithmetic.
+A well-built anti-bot challenge has a few non-negotiable properties: every signal it collects feeds a server-side decision; the proof is locked to one client, one connection and one short time window; the challenge code assumes a hostile runtime and makes running it outside a browser expensive; and the work depends on physical-device behaviour rather than arithmetic anyone can reproduce.
 Obfuscation is the last and least important layer — it buys time, not security.

-The custom PoW in the example was not beaten by clever cryptanalysis.
+The custom PoW in the example wasn't beaten by clever cryptanalysis.
 It was beaten because it trusted the client, validated almost nothing, ran in an environment the attacker controlled, and built its proof out of forgeable arithmetic.
 Fix those four things and you have a challenge worth the bytes it ships.
-To see how production vendors implement these ideas at scale, see Cloudflare Bot Management and anti-bot detection.
+To see how production vendors put these ideas to work at scale, see Cloudflare Bot Management and anti-bot detection.

 Related terms